Mark Zuckerberg Sells 77,300 Shares of Facebook, Inc. (NASDAQ:FB) Stock

 - On Wednesday, July 28th, Mark Zuckerberg sold 77,300 shares of Facebook stock.
 The shares were sold at an average price of $372.66, for a total value of $28,806,618.00.

-FB has been the topic of several analyst reports.
-Truist increased their target price on shares of Facebook from $400.00 to $425.00 and gave the stock a “buy” rating in a report on Thursday, July 29th.
-BMO Capital Markets raised their target price on shares of Facebook from $375.00 to $420.00 and gave the stock an “outperform” rating in a report on Thursday, April 29th.
-Raymond James upped their price target on shares of Facebook from $415.00 to $450.00 and gave the company a “strong-buy” rating in a report on Thursday, July 29th.
-JMP Securities raised their price objective on shares of Facebook from $395.00 to $425.00 and gave the stock an “outperform” rating in a report on Thursday, July 29th.
-Finally, Wedbush reaffirmed a “neutral” rating and issued a $355.00 target price on shares of Facebook in a research note on Thursday, July 29th.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-four have given a buy rating and one has assigned a strong buy rating to the stock.
-The company presently has a consensus rating of “Buy” and an average target price of $400.85.
+Several brokerages have recently commented on FB.
+Wedbush reaffirmed a “neutral” rating and issued a $355.00 price target on shares of Facebook in a research note on Thursday, July 29th.
+KeyCorp increased their target price on Facebook from $414.00 to $420.00 and gave the stock an “overweight” rating in a research note on Thursday, July 29th.
+Credit Suisse Group increased their target price on Facebook from $480.00 to $500.00 and gave the stock an “outperform” rating in a research note on Thursday, July 29th.
+Bank of America increased their target price on Facebook from $400.00 to $425.00 and gave the stock a “buy” rating in a research note on Thursday, July 29th.
+Finally, Piper Sandler reissued a “neutral” rating and set a $385.00 target price (up previously from $335.00) on shares of Facebook in a research note on Thursday, July 29th.
+One analyst has rated the stock with a sell rating, six have issued a hold rating, thirty-four have issued a buy rating and one has given a strong buy rating to the company.
+The company currently has a consensus rating of “Buy” and a consensus target price of $400.85.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-RBA Wealth Management LLC acquired a new stake in Facebook during the first quarter valued at $25,000.
-Baldrige Asset Management LLC purchased a new position in shares of Facebook during the 2nd quarter worth $31,000.
-TFO TDC LLC acquired a new position in shares of Facebook in the 1st quarter valued at approximately $29,000.
-Baron Financial Group LLC raised its stake in Facebook by 71.4% during the 1st quarter.
-Baron Financial Group LLC now owns 120 shares of the social networking company’s stock valued at $35,000 after acquiring an additional 50 shares in the last quarter.
-Finally, Paragon Wealth Strategies LLC acquired a new stake in shares of Facebook during the second quarter valued at approximately $46,000.
-60.70% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of FB.
+OLD Mission Capital LLC acquired a new position in Facebook during the third quarter worth $251,000.
+United Bank raised its holdings in Facebook by 22.4% during the fourth quarter.
+United Bank now owns 4,895 shares of the social networking company’s stock worth $1,337,000 after purchasing an additional 896 shares during the last quarter.
+Pioneer Trust Bank N A OR increased its position in Facebook by 4.4% during the first quarter.
+Pioneer Trust Bank N A OR now owns 14,921 shares of the social networking company’s stock worth $4,395,000 after buying an additional 630 shares in the last quarter.
+Townsend & Associates Inc increased its position in Facebook by 4.6% during the first quarter.
+Townsend & Associates Inc now owns 7,015 shares of the social networking company’s stock worth $2,066,000 after buying an additional 306 shares in the last quarter.
+Finally, Mcdonald Partners LLC increased its position in Facebook by 63.8% during the first quarter.
+Mcdonald Partners LLC now owns 4,433 shares of the social networking company’s stock worth $1,306,000 after buying an additional 1,727 shares in the last quarter.
+60.70% of the stock is owned by institutional investors and hedge funds.

 Facebook Company Profile